 - Then reduce heat and simmer for 45 minutes.

 - While simmering, prepare all the vegetable ingredients.

-- Chop up celery, carrots and onion.
-Prepare enough so you have two cups of chopped celery and two cups of carrots, plus half an onion.
+- Chop up celery, carrots, and onion.
+Prepare enough of it so that you have two cups of chopped celery and two cups of carrots, plus half an onion.

 - Chop up a half green cabbage.